ALL ABOUT THE IHSA

 1999 IHSA Inc. was established as a nonprofit organization.

-IHSA now encompasses 40 Regions in 8 Zones with over 400 member colleges in 45 states and Canada and represents 10,000 members in hunter seat equitation, Western horsemanship, and reining.
+IHSA now encompasses 40 Regions in 8 Zones with over 400 member colleges in 45 states and Canada and represents 10,000 members in hunter seat equitation on the flat and over fences, Western horsemanship, ranch riding and reining.
 To support the size of the organization, IHSA now requires

 major venues like Harrisburg, the Kentucky Horse Park and Los Angeles Equestrian Center for its National Championships.